- Search The Registry

 He was born on a houseboat on the Mississippi River near Cairo, IL, when his mother, who was on her way home from a visit with relatives in Natchez, MS, went into labor.

 Ingram was denied many roles during his career because he was Black, yet he was one of the few actors to serve on the board of directors of the studio actor’s guild.
-Ingram became an international star when, in 1940, he was chosen to play the role of the Genie of the Lamp in the British film "The Thief of Baghdad."
+Ingram became an international star when, in 1940, he was chosen to play the Genie of the Lamp role in the British film "The Thief of Baghdad."
 One of his best-known roles was in the film "Cabin in the Sky" (1943).
-As Ingram's fame soared, he promised himself not to accept any more roles that were demeaning to Blacks.
+As Ingram's fame soared, he promised not to accept any more demeaning roles to Blacks.
 He recognized the powerful influence of the entertainment media and wanted to help rather than retard the process of Black freedom and acceptance in America.